 To receive the most accurate price quote, look for any paperwork that came with the ring, and gather as much of the following information as possible:

 The Four Cs:

 Most of a diamond ring’s value comes from its largest, center stone.
 This is evaluated according to the Gemological Institute of America’s globally accepted diamond standards, commonly known as “the Four Cs”:

 - Carat: The weight of your diamond, frequently abbreviated to ct.
 Not to be confused with karat, which measures the purity of gold.
 The bigger the carat weight, the more expensive the stone.
 For example: a 0.5 carat diamond is worth significantly less than a 1.5 carat diamond.

 - Cut: On a scale of Excellent to Poor, Indicates how well your diamond was cut.
 This applies chiefly to round diamonds because fancy diamond cuts, such as pears and ovals, do not have official cut grades.

 - Color: Grades the appearance of white diamonds from D (colorless) to Z (faint yellow).
 Fancy colored diamonds, such as blue or yellow diamonds, are graded from Fancy Light to Fancy Vivid depending on the stone’s color intensity.

 - Clarity: Details how many and what type of internal and external flaws are present in your diamond, This ranges from FL (flawless) to I3 (visibly flawed).

-- Setting: Although it’s not as important as the main stone, the setting will add value to your offer.
-How much it adds depends on how it’s made—and where you bought it.
+Although it’s not as important as the main stone, the setting will add value to your offer.
+How much it adds depends on what metal was used and if it is a designer brand.

 Here are more ways to maximize your offer: